[Review] Blue Reflection (PS4)

 I surprisingly found the audio and visuals quite impressing.
 Each track in the game is composed wonderfully and has a heart-touching tone to it.
 The voice acting is spot-on for each character and the sound effects are realistic.
 The graphics are great and character & scenery designs look detailed and authentic to other Gust games.

 However, there are also a few cons I would like to address.
-While the visuals and soundtrack are great, the framerate tends to be rather bad and the character animations can be a bit wonky.
+While the visuals and soundtrack are great, the frame-rate tends to be rather bad and the character animations can be a bit wonky.
 The game mechanics might be simple but I felt they were also very repetitive and I got bored halfway through the game.
 Many times I found myself comparing Blue Reflection to other series - Persona and Sailor Moon for instance.
 And even though they are optional, I found that the DLC prices were way too expensive.

-To summarize, I think that while Blue Reflection is a good game, it could have been a *great* game if it had more diversity.
+To summarise, I think that while Blue Reflection is a good game, it could have been a *great* game if it had more diversity.
 It might be visually appealing and have some unique characters and a beautiful soundtrack but at the same time I would have liked to see a lot more than just "save your schoolmates from succumbing to their feelings or else it's game over".
 I would even go as far as to say that it should have been an anime series rather than a game.

 In my personal opinion, the game is worth getting but if I was you I would wait for a price drop.